taskcluster/taskcluster-lib-rules/README.md

 This repository contains various rules for taskcluster node components.
 Intended to be used with modules such as `babel-compile` and `eslint`.
+For efficiency we've named the package `tc-rules` to keep the name short.

 Example:
 ```js